Calculate injection pressure, force, or projected area from any two values using lb, N, kgf, in², ft², cm², m², psi, bar, kPa, or Pa.

 Injection Pressure Formula

-To calculate Injection Pressure, divide the injection force by the projected area.
+To calculate injection pressure (average pressure over the projected area), divide the force by the projected area.

 How to Calculate Injection Pressure?